-Robert F. Kennedy Jr. (US Secretary of Health & Human Services) along with many others in positions of authority, state that agencies such as the FCC (Federal Communications Commission), ICNIRP (International Commission on Non-Ionizing Radiation Protection), and other national regulatory bodies have been compromised by the wireless industry.
+Robert F. Kennedy Jr. (US Secretary of Health & Human Services) along with many others, state that agencies such as the FCC (Federal Communications Commission), ICNIRP (International Commission on Non-Ionizing Radiation Protection), and other national regulatory bodies have been compromised by the wireless industry.